ldtcooper/Simple-Linear-Regression/README.md

 # README

 This project is a simple API which takes in two data series, a dependent variable and an independent variable, and performs a linear regression on the data to determine the correlation between them.
+You can play around with the project [here](http://flask-env.wv33p8mp63.us-west-1.elasticbeanstalk.com/).

 ## API Usage
 This project leans primarily on the `/regress` route.
 It accepts a `POST` request with a body consisting of two arrays of numbers, an independent variable and a dependent variable.